 Quick Facts about EBF 200

-Farid Tayari, PhD.
-Energy Management and Policy, Department of Energy and Mineral Engineering, The Pennsylvania State University
+Zhongyang He, PhD, Instructor of Energy Business and Finance, Department of Energy and Mineral Engineering, The Pennsylvania State University

 EBF 200 is a required course in Penn State's online Bachelor of Arts in Energy Business and Policy.
 It is also required in the online Bachelor of Arts in Energy and Sustainability Policy as well as in Penn State's resident Bachelor of Arts in Energy Business and Finance.
 This course introduces the economic method of analysis to the environmental and resource questions facing society.